-- 1. the filling pattern which the operator gave to the system, - 2. bunch current information of whole ring, - 3. the bucket address last filled.
+- 1. the filling pattern which the operator gave to the system, - 2. bunch current information of each RF bucket, - 3. the bucket address last filled.

-Brief explanations for first two items of information will be given below.
-The fill pattern information is loaded in the system prior to the operation.
+The fill pattern information has been loaded into the system prior to the operation.
 The loading is done by an operator manually and the man-machine communication is organized by an IOC named OP-IOC.
-Bunch current information is used for equalizing bunch-charge per bunch and it is delivered by the Bunch Current Monitor IOC (BCM IOC).
-This IOC controls a bunch-by-bunch current monitor, which is made of a wide-band flash ADC (509MHz, 8-bit) and a series of memory.
-This a by-product of the KEKB bunch-by-bunch feedback systems and closely described in reference[2].
-With this monitor, digitized bunchcurrent information of each bunch is obtained in one revolution time (10μ s).
+The bunch current information is used for equalizing bunch-currents of every RF buckets, and it is delivered by the Bunch Current Monitor IOC (BCM IOC).
+This IOC controls a bunch-by-bunch current monitor, which is made of a wide-band flash ADC (509MHz, 8-bit) and a series of memory chips.
+This a by-product of the KEKB bunch-by-bunch feedback systems and closely described in the reference[2].
+This monitor enables us to obtain digitized bunch-current information of each bunch in one revolution time $(10\mu s)$.

 To summarize, three IOCs, namely Delay IOC, OP-IOC and BCM-IOC are taking part in this system.
-They are connected with fiber cables which are independent of standard TCP/IP communication system.
+They are connected with optical fiber cables which are independent of standard TCP/IP communication system.
 The speed of this networking system is 250 Mbit/s.
 A fast and stable transfer of the bunch current information from BCM IOC to Delay IOC is essential.
 The connection of these IOCs is schematically depicted in Fig. 1.